 Central to her vision is the need to identify country-specific vulnerabilities that accurately reflect structural disadvantages.
 She has argued that GDP should not be the dominant indicator for Least Developed Countries (LDCs) and Small Island Developing States (SIDS), as relying solely on this metric can lead to premature graduation and the loss of access to critical concessional funding.
 Instead, she advocates for a multidimensional approach that incorporates geography, climate risks, and other external exposures.

-To address systemic inequities, she has emphasized flexible debt solutions, including restructuring and crisis-driven relief while improving financial governance, curbing illicit financial flows, and strengthening domestic resource mobilization.
+To address systemic inequities, she has emphasized flexible debt solutions, including restructuring and crisis-driven relief while improving financial governance, curbing illicit financial flows and strengthening domestic resource mobilization.

 While most global leaders remain tethered to the 2030 Sustainable Development Goal (SDG) deadline, Bachelet has proposed a 2045 centennial "working horizon."
 This approach acknowledges the reality of lagging implementation, but risks removing the pressure of the 2030 targets and arguably sidesteps the root causes of current implementation failures.